dijkst/uncrustify-config-ios/README.md

 Uncrustify make code formatting beautiful.
 It needs configrations, I couldn't find a good configuration for iOS developer on Objective-C.

-There's a repo collecting pretty uncrustify config for iOS developer.
+Here's a repo collecting pretty uncrustify config for iOS developer.

 You can distribute your configurations over pull request.